floss1138/dbDotCad/README.md

 In the Mode area, it's possible to not see this on the drawing by ticking Invisible.
 Position the text within the block as necessary (even if its invisible)
 Click OK
-Repeat to add attributes for Subject and Filename.
+Repeat to add attributes for Filename if required Subject.
 Click on Close Block Editor and save the change.
 To edit an existing block, repeat the bedit command and select the block.
-To change the order of the attributes, use battman (requires full version of AutoCAD if below 2010)
+To change the order of the attributes, use `BATTMAN` (requires full version of AutoCAD if below 2010).
+This block attribute manager is also useful for editing/synchronising and checking all blocks within the current drawings.

-It is also possible to convert existing parts of a drawing to a block with the `block` command
+It is also possible to convert existing parts of a drawing to a block with the `BLOCK` command

+Variables that display in the drawing are 'Field Text'.
+To distinguish this from drawing text (which is part of the drawing and not metadata about the block it belongs to), AutoKAD places this text within a grey (none printing) mask.
+This grey mask can be turned off with the `FIELDDISPLAY` by setting the value to `<0>`

 #### To insert the block
-`insert`
+`INSERT`
-In the Name drop down find the block just created 'ddc_tblock' The existing Title data will appear as default.
+In the Name drop down find the block just created 'DDC_ID_V1' The existing Title data will appear as default.
 Press enter (or right click) to accept each item as displayed or edit if required.

 #### Selecting all blocks
 Selection is for which ever drawing space (Model or Paper) currently active.
 Most 'real' work is done in Model.
 This is where block attributes to be exported into the database will normally reside.
-`Ctrl + A`, selects All and the command, `attout` performs an attribute export of all selected blocks.
+`Ctrl + A`, selects All and the command, `ATTOUT` performs an attribute export of all selected blocks.
-From model space, (if not in model space the command is `ms`) it is also possible to filter specific blocks our use the quick select command, `qselect`
+From model space, (if not in model space the command is `MS`) it is also possible to filter specific blocks our use the quick select command, `QSELECT`
 From the Object type, select Block Reference.
 Leave 'Apply to:' as Entire drawing.
 Click OK.

 #### Extracting Block Attributes
-Select the required blocks
+Select the required blocks (Ctrl + A selects all) `ATTOUT`
-`attout`
 Edit the file name and location as desired.
 Click Save.

-ATTOUT is a LISP express tool installed by default with AutoKAD 2008 upwards.
+`ATTOUT` is a LISP express tool installed by default with AutoKAD 2008 upwards to export the attributes of selected blocks.
-ATTIN performs the opposit function.
+`ATTIN` performs the opposit function.

 For repeated use of a block, create a drawing with just the blocks (known as a block library drawing).
 Open drawings or block library drawings can be used to add blocks to new drawings via the AutoKAD DesignCentre
-`adcenter`
+`ADCENTER`
 Select from the Folder or Open Drawings tab.

 #### Final thoughts